 Specifying IP addresses in NAT config

 A Cloud NAT IP pool contains one or more IP addresses used to translate the internal addresses of instances.
-Please see Number of NAT ports and connections for a detailed explanation of the relationship between NAT IP addresses, ports and instances (VMs).
+See Number of NAT ports and connections for a detailed explanation of the relationship between NAT IP addresses, ports, and instances.

 You can choose between two modes for NAT pool IP allocation: